gura-conf/gura/docs/spec.md

 $PATH: "Another value"
 ```

 When a variable is used Gura looks for the definition in the current file and the imported ones.
-If it is not defined, checks for available environment variables, if it is not, it must raise a `VariableNotDefinedError` error.
+If it is not defined, checks for available environment variables, if it is not defined either, it must raise a `VariableNotDefinedError` error.

+To avoid security issues accessing environments variables in sensitive systems, each implementation must provide an ENV vars disabling mechanism.
+If they are disabled, only local variables will be considered, if not found the `VariableNotDefinedError` exception will be thrown.

 To use `$` in string just use literal or escape them: